Richard Tillinghast

-Richard Tillinghast (born 25 November 1940 in Memphis, Tennessee) is a poet and author.
+Richard Tillinghast (born November 25, 1940 in Memphis, Tennessee) is an American poet and author.

 Life

 Richard Tillinghast is a native of Memphis, Tennessee, a graduate of Sewanee (BA, 1962) and Harvard (MA, 1963; PhD, 1970).
 He has taught at Harvard as a Briggs-Copeland Lecturer, at the University of California at Berkeley, in the college program at San Quentin Prison, at Sewanee, The Poets' House in Ireland, The University of Michigan, and the low-residency MFA program at Converse College.